spacetelescope/drizzlepac/doc/source/mast_data_products/svm_processing.rst

 on the sky as a list of RA and Dec positions ordered in a counter-clockwise manner.
 These positions outline only those pixels which have been observed by HST, not just the rectangular shape of the final drizzle array.
-This allows the archive to provide a preview of the drizzle products footprints in their all-sky map to assist users in selecting the data most suited for their search.
+This allows the archive to provide a preview of the drizzle product footprints in their all-sky map to assist users in selecting the data most suited for their search.

 The computation of this keyword relies on creating a filled shape, finding the border